 In most cases music cannot be reproduced or communicated for teaching purposes without obtaining permission from the copyright owner or rights holder.
 The University holds a number of Music licences allowing certain uses of music for educational purposes.
 Further information about the music licences is available on the Music web page.

 In most cases video material cannot be reproduced or communicated for teaching purposes without obtaining permission from the copyright owner or rights holder.
-Further information relating to the use of Film and video content is avilable on the Film and video web page.
+Further information relating to the use of Film and video content is available on the Film and video web page.

 Students or staff found engaging in infringing activities while using University Information and Communication Technology (ICT) Services will face disciplinary action for a breach of University Policy and can be personally liable to civil and criminal penalties under the Copyright Act.
-Further information is available in the University's ICT Services and Facilities Use Policy.
+Further information is available in the University's ICT Services and Facilities Use Policy (PDF).